joanpc/GroundServices/README.markdown

 Just enter your departure and destination airports and FastPlan will find a route using http://rfinder.asalink.net/free/ and program your FMC.

+If you have UFMC installed a **to UFMC** button will appear to save the fetched plan to the *Resources/plugins/FJCC_FMC/FlightPlans* folder

 ### Limitations:
 * Routes with more than 100 points doesn't fit the x-plane FMC.
 FastPlan will try to compress large routes.
 * FastPlan doesn't plan climb and descent, Vertical Navigation is on your hands.
 No SID/STAR.
+* The plan should be loaded into the UFMC by hand (loaded not typed :)
 * You need an internet connection :)

 ### Changes
 I realized that x-plane can handle 100 FMS navpoints :)
-Auto compression of plans with more than 100 fixes
+Auto compression of plans with more than 100 fixes UFMC support by popular request

 ## PI_CSV_logger Script